 - Studies show that praise for intelligence, like “Good job, you’re so smart,” can result in lower achievement.
 Instead, give praise for effort—such as “Good job, I can tell how hard you worked on this”—and see grades rise!

-- Check Sycamore regularly, at least once a week—often enough to give praise for a job well done or to help your student change a bad habit quickly.
+- Check grades regularly, at least once a week—often enough to give praise for a job well done or to help your student change a bad habit quickly.

 - Instead of asking “Did you study for your test?” ask “How do you know you’re ready for your test?”
 This question helps the student realize the value of setting study goals and of planning how to achieve those goals.